European rights court rules against Russia on Magnitsky death | DW | 27.08.2019

 The ECHR has ruled that Russia violated multiple rights of Sergei Magnitsky.
-The auditor died a decade ago while in prison.
+The auditor died a decade ago while in pre-trail detention.

 The European Court of Human Rights ruled Tuesday that Russia violated the rights of Sergei Magnitsky, an auditor who was charged with tax evasion while investigating state corruption.